 Kibbeh bi laban, or kibbeh labanieh, is kibbeh balls in yogurt.
 It's Lebanese comfort food at its best: think unstuffed kibbeh balls cooked in a warm dried mint yogurt sauce that has a delicious tangy flavor to it.

-Kibbeh bi laban is so special, and it's popular all over Lebanon.
+Kibbeh bi laban is so special and popular all over Lebanon.
 Though kibbeh bi laban can seem a bit complicated to bring together, once you break it down into steps, it's pretty straightforward and oh-so-worth-it.

 What I Love About This Recipe